leuraph/experiments/combining_va_and_local_solve/readme.md

 - redefine $\text{refine} := \text{refine} \, \& \, \text{marked}$
 - perform a collective `NV` refinement for all elements marked by $\text{refine}$.

+## Experiment 12
+Very same as experiment 9 but steepest descent switched with CG

 ---

 # Scripts